-2.4.1 WHAT IS THE AVERAGE FUNDING COST FOR IFFIM, AND HOW DOES IT COMPARE TO OTHER FUNDING SOURCES?
+2.4.1 WHAT IS THE AVERAGE FUNDING COST FOR IFFIm, AND HOW DOES IT COMPARE TO OTHER FUNDING SOURCES?

-As of December 2021, IFFIm's weighted average cost of funding on all bond issues since its inception is US\$ LIBOR +6 bps, compared to the weighted average funding cost of its donors of US\$ LIBOR +7 bps.^{6,7}
+As of December 2023, IFFIm's weighted average cost of funding on all bond issues since its inception is US\$ SOFR +34 bps, compared to the weighted average funding cost of its donors of US\$ SOFR +27 bps.^{6,7}

-It was originally expected that IFFIm, on average, would have to pay a higher rate of interest than its donors, but this would be outweighed by the value of IFFIm's structure, which enabled it to "frontload" funding.
+By design, IFFIm, on average, would have to pay a higher rate of interest than its donors, but this would be outweighed by the value of IFFIm's structure, which enabled it to "frontload" funding.
 However, in the past years, IFFIm was able to borrow at lower average rates than the donors' composite cost.
 This was considered an added benefit.

-2.4.2 HOW EFFICIENTLY DOES IFFIM MANAGE ITS LIQUIDITY AND KEEP OPERATIONAL COSTS LOW?
+2.4.2 HOW EFFICIENTLY DOES IFFIm MANAGE ITS LIQUIDITY AND KEEP OPERATIONAL COSTS LOW?

 IFFIm's risk management policies require it to hold a minimum level of liquidity, but IFFIm may also hold liquid assets for other reasons, such as pre-funding under attractive market conditions.
 IFFIm's liquidity portfolio is invested in high-grade fixed income instruments, generating returns that partly offset the funding costs that IFFIm incurs in supporting Gavi's activities.
-IFFIm's relative funding cost vs. investment return, or "cost of carry", provides a proxy for assessing its financing efficiency.
+IFFIm's relative funding cost versus investment return, or "cost of carry", provides one aspect of its financing efficiency measure.
+A positive carry implies that IFFIm's liquidity is yielding a higher return than IFFIm's funding costs.